 Treatments that you can buy without needing a prescription

-Simple painkillers such as ibuprofen or paracetamol may help with breast tenderness.
+Evening primrose oil or simple painkillers such as ibuprofen or paracetamol may help with breast tenderness.

 Selective serotonin reuptake inhibitors (SSRIs)

 Research suggests that taking an SSRI for just half of the cycle (the second half of the monthly cycle) is just as effective as taking an SSRI all of the time.
 Side-effects occur in some women, although most women have no problems taking an SSRI.
 There are various types and brands.
+Although commonly used for PMS, and licensed for it elsewhere, these medicines are not licensed for PMS specifically in the UK.

 The combined oral contraceptive (COC) pill